-Wellington's Transmission Gully motorway project faces fresh delays due to Covid-19
+Almost 100 Transmission Gully workers no longer in NZ

 He said there were hundreds of people working hard on Government projects across the country.

-"The implication that they aren't getting on with it and can't deliver because of unsubstantiated rumours about one project is ridiculous", Twyford said.
+"The implication that they aren't getting on with it and can't deliver because of unsubstantiated rumours about one project is ridiculous," Twyford said.

 "We're working with the industry through the Construction Sector Accord to make sure we have the workforce needed to build economy-boosting and job-creating projects around the country."